tonybinge/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 0 switch file using 'su'
+Task 0 use su to switch files